Gaussian-Like Immersed Boundary Kernels with Three Continuous Derivatives and Improved Translational Invariance: Acknowlegements

 \section{Acknowlegements}

-We thank Aleksandar Donev for many enlightening discussions on this work, and in particular for his suggestion to use the nonzero second moment condition as a postulate of the new 6-point IB kernel.
+We thank Aleksandar Donev for many enlightening discussions on this work, and in particular for his suggestion to use the nonzero second moment condition as a postulate of the new IB kernels.
+Y. Bao was supported in part by the Air Force Office of Scientific Research under grant number FA9550-12-1-0356, as well as the U.S. Department of Energy Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program under Award Number DE-SC0008271.
+A. Kaiser was supported by the National Science Foundation Graduate Research Fellowship Program under grant DGE-1342536.
+J. Kaye was supported in part by the National Science Foundation under grants NSF DMS-1115341 and DMS-1016554.